gilikn/FakeOut/README.md

 </div>

 <!-- # FakeOut -->
-# FakeOut: Leveraging Out-of-domain Self-supervision for Video Deepfake Detection
+# FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection

 This is a Haiku & Jax implementation of the <i>FakeOut</i> paper.